 Registering and Checking Out Copywork Projects

-- A copywork project number will be assigned to your article at this time.
-This number will be used as a tracking ID for many aspects of your project.
-(Including your ILL registration ID).
+- The copywork number that is assigned to your project will be used as a tracking ID for many aspects of your project.

-- Retrieve items from your cite list (see Step 3).
+- Retrieve items from your cite list (See Step 3).
 Bring all items to the information desk on level one to be checked out to the project.
-Law Library items will be checked out to the project and given cards, non-law library items will be given a card but are the responsibility of the individual who requested or retrieved them.
+Law Library items will be checked out to the project and given identifying cards.
+Non-law library items will also be given identifying cards, but are the responsibility of the individual who requested or retrieved them.
 Speak with someone at the desk if you need a cart.

-- After a project is checked out, bring your cart of books to a designated copywork location on level five.
+- After a project is registered and items have been checked out, bring your cart of books to a designated copywork location on level five.
 Only items that have been checked out should be on carts.

-- If a project is outstanding at the time of the due date, Circulation will contact you to review your projected completion date and renew project for an extended time period if needed.
+- If a project is outstanding at the time of item due dates, Circulation will contact you to review your projected completion date and renew the project for an extended time period as needed.

 Note: We have no control over the due dates of other lending libraries, including Marriott and Eccles libraries.
 Persons responsible for these materials must renew and return these items in a timely manner.
 If you need to photocopy or scan a borrowed item so you may return it on-time, Copy/Scan Codes are available to all copyworkers (at the circulation desk) to prevent fines from accruing on time sensitive materials.

-Any questions on the above policies and procedure can be directed to Maura Fowler Maura.firstname.lastname@example.org
+Any questions on the above policies and procedure can be directed to Valeri Craigle email@example.com